 Can I withdraw US dollars from ATMs in Iran?

 Because of the current sanctions, it is impossible to withdraw money from Iranian ATMs as an American.
 Additionally, it’s really hard to exchange currency other than USD or EUR.
 The Australian tourist in my group had some issues exchanging his Australian Dollars.
 I imagine it’s similar for CAD, GBP, and other currencies, too.

 Because of this, plan to bring all of the money you might need for your trip in either USD or EUR.
 You can exchange USD and EUR easily at most banks, hotels, or exchange kiosks.

-How Much Money Should You Bring?
+How Much Money Should I Bring to Iran?

 On a reasonable budget, you should plan on spending ~$25-35 USD per day on food and entry fees, plus extras for souvenirs, laundry, and other incidentals.
 I also recommend bringing some “miscellaneous/emergency fund” money.
 For 15 days, I budgeted ~$800 USD ended up spending ~$500.
 This amount included small souvenirs, a few fancy dinners, and gratuities for my driver and guide.
 I’m a pretty light eater, though.

 Internet, Mobile Services, and Messaging in Iran

 In Iran, Wi-Fi is available at basically every hotel and most restaurants, too.
 However, its speed and reliability can vary substantially.
 In general, I found the fastest WiFi in Tehran and Esfahan, and varying levels of connectivity around the rest of the towns and cities.

 Can I access Facebook, email, or social media in Iran?